SSH isn't only a great interactive tool but also a resource for

 $HOME/.bashrc

-Once the agent is running, it's time to load the private keys into
+Once the agent is running, it's time to load the

-your default identity files.
+the keys from your default identity files.

 test -n "$SSH_AGENT_PID" && echo \